What will happen to my no claims bonus if I make a claim?

 It's worth noting that NCB protection doesn't protect the overall price of your policy though.
 Your premium could still increase after an accident, even if it wasn't your fault.

-There are a few claim types which won’t affect your NCB, no matter if you have NCB protection or not.
+There are a few types of claims which won’t affect your NCB – even if you don’t have NCB protection.